carlomilanesi/measures-rs/docs/Motivation.md

 2. The complexity of the resulting types makes the compiler error messages quite cryptic.
 3. No relationships can be added by application developers.

-Instead, the library `rs-measures` has no built-in relationships to define derived properties.
+Instead, the library `measures` has no built-in relationships to define derived properties.
 Every derivation relationship can be easily defined by the application developers.
-In this way:
+As consequences:
 1. The simplicity of the resulting types makes the application quick to compile.
 2. The simplicity of the resulting types makes the compiler error messages quite clear.
 3. Application developers can define relationships for exotic properties or units of measurement.

 Regarding the compilation error messages, let's see some examples.
-If, using the UOM crate, we write the statement `let _: Length = Mass::new::<gram>(0.);`, which tries to assign a mass to a length, we get the following hard-to-understand compilation error message, shown in a 110-column terminal:
+If, using the crate UOM, we write the statement `let _: Length = Mass::new::<gram>(0.);`, which tries to assign a mass to a length, we get the following hard-to-understand compilation error message, shown in a 110-column terminal:

 ```text
 error[E0308]: mismatched types